Pre-Columbian painting: The Great Goddess

 A series of murals were found in the Tepantitla compound in Teotihuacan.
 In 1942, archaeologist Alfonso Caso identified the central figures as a Teotihuacan equivalent of Tlaloc, the Mesoamerican god of rain and warfare.
 During the 1970s researcher Esther Pasztory re-examined the murals and concluded that many paintings of "Tlaloc" instead showed a feminine deity, an analysis based on a number of factors including the gender of accompanying figures, the green bird in the headdress, and the spiders seen above the figure.
 Pasztory concluded that the figures represented a vegetation and fertility goddess that was a predecessor of the much later Aztec goddess Xochiquetzal.

 The Great Goddess has since been identified at locations other than Tepantitla – including Teotihuacan's Tetitla compound, the Palace of the Jaguars, and the Temple of Agriculture – as well as on several vessels.

-The Temple of the Murals
+Temple of the Murals

-Large painted Mayan murals were found in the archaeological site Bonampak, in the Mexican state of Chiapas near the border with Guatemala.
+Large painted Mayan murals were found in the archaeological site Bonampak, in the Lacandon Jungle of the Mexican state of Chiapas.
 What is referred to as The Temple of the Murals is a long narrow building with 3 rooms atop a low-stepped pyramid base.
 The interior walls preserve the finest examples of classic Maya painting.
 Huge paintings cover the walls of one of the structure's three rooms.
 The paintings show the story of a single battle and its victorious outcome.

+Chiik Naab murals

+Inside the building 1 of the Chiik Naab acropolis of the Maya city of Calakmul a large pyramidal substructure was found fully covered with ancient mural paintings.
+The murals of Chiik Naab represent daily life scenes of the ancient Maya society, a rarely represented topic that gives the murals a high level of importance since the vast majority of Maya pictorial representations are either ceremonial, religious or political topics mostly glorifying the image of deities or rulers while the Chiik Naab murals represent the scenes of a Maya market like merchants offering different traditional dishes of tamale or atole while others consume them.